Dundalk F.C.: Oriel Park

 In 1936, the club moved permanently to land on the Carrick Road made available by former committee member P.J.
 Casey on a long-term land lease and named the new ground 'Oriel Park'.
 Cork F.C. were the first visitors to Oriel Park, with the home team winning 2–1.
 Oriel's attendance record is an estimated 18,000, set in 1982 for Dundalk's European Cup Winners' Cup second round tie against Tottenham Hotpsur (Note: figures of 17,000 to 21,000 have been quoted for the European Cup tie against Cetlic in 1979.
 However, due to the practice of recording 'gates' in monetary terms, the exact number in attendance at that match is unknown—as children and pensioners were charged lower prices or let in for free.)
-On occasions when Oriel has been unavailable due to works, matches have been moved to either United Park in Drogheda or Gortakeegan in Monaghan.
 The ground has had an artificial playing surface since 2005.